Sley530/alx-low_level_programming/README.md

-This is the repositry that contains all my C project in the ALX Africa SE Program.
+This is a repository that contains all my C project in the ALX Africa SE Program.